gklrajan/cosmometer/README.md

 # Cosmo-Meter: Cosmic Event Detector

 ## Overview
-**Cosmo-Meter** is an open-source cosmic event detection tool that uses digital camera sensors (CMOS or CCD) to detect **muons, cosmic rays, and other high-energy particle interactions**.
-By analyzing a time series of dark frames, it identifies transient bright pixel events that are likely caused by charged particles passing through the sensor.
+**Cosmo-Meter** is an open-source cosmic event detection tool that uses digital camera sensors (CMOS or CCD) to detect muons, cosmic rays, and other high-energy particle interactions.
+By analyzing a time series of dark frames, it identifies transient bright pixel events that are _likely_ caused by charged particles passing through the sensor.
 Use at least a 10K dark images - images captured in absolute darkness with shutter closed.
 The more images, the better.
+^p.s. likely is the keyword. be skeptical.

 ## What Can It Detect?
-- **Most Likely Detections:**
+- Most Likely Detections:
-  - **Muons** (from cosmic ray showers)
+  - Muons (from cosmic ray showers)
-  - **High-energy protons and electrons**
+  - High-energy protons and electrons
-  - **Secondary cosmic rays from air showers**
+  - Secondary cosmic rays from air showers

-- **Possible Detections:**
+- Possible Detections:
-  - **Radioactive decay events (beta particles, X-rays) in specific environments**
+  - Radioactive decay events (beta particles, X-rays) in specific environments
-  - **High-energy gamma-ray interactions producing electron-positron pairs**
+  - High-energy gamma-ray interactions producing electron-positron pairs
-  - **Neutron-induced ionization (rare, but possible)**
+  - Neutron-induced ionization (rare, but possible)

 - **What It Cannot Detect:**
-  - **Neutrinos**
+  - Neutrinos
-  - **Dark matter or exotic physics (unless they interact in an unknown way)**
+  - Dark matter or exotic physics (unless they interact in an unknown way)

 ## How It Works
 Cosmo-Meter processes a sequence of dark frames (images taken in complete darkness) and:
-1. **Identifies transient bright pixels** that appear in a single frame but disappear in subsequent frames.
+1. Identifies transient bright pixels that appear in a single frame but disappear in subsequent frames.
-2. It does it by **dynamic thresholding** based on the per-pixel statistics (mean and std) of your uploaded images.
+2. It does it by dynamic thresholding based on the per-pixel statistics (mean and std) of your uploaded images.
 So, it should automatically adapt to dark images from any camera.
-3. **Detects streaks** (possible cosmic ray tracks across multiple pixels).
+3. Detects streaks (possible cosmic ray tracks across multiple pixels).
-4. **Filters out hot pixels and other electronic noise** (sensor defects that remain bright across many frames or >0.5% of total frames).
+4. Filters out hot pixels and other electronic noise (sensor defects that remain bright across many frames or >0.5% of total frames).
-5. **Logs detected cosmic events** with their coordinates and timestamps.
+5. Logs detected cosmic events with their coordinates and timestamps.

 ## Installation
 ### Requirements: